AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

       cons : {n : ℕ} → A → Vec A n → Vec A (suc n)
 ~~~

-In a type constructor declaration, parameters are listed left to the colon, while indices are to the right. `A : Set` is a parameter, so it is implicitly quantified and is the same in the return types of `nil`{.agda} and `cons`{.agda}.
+In a type constructor declaration, parameters are listed left to the colon, while indices are to the right. `(A : Set)`{.agda} is a parameter, so it is implicitly quantified and is the same in the return types of `nil`{.agda} and `cons`{.agda}.
 In contrast, the length index is quantified in `cons`.
 We can use brackets to make parameters implicit; here `cons` has an implicit first parameter, and can be used like `cons zero nil`{.agda} for a value of `Vec ℕ (suc zero)`{.agda}.
 Implicit arguments are filled in by Agda's unification algorithm.
 Alternatively, the `∀`{.agda} symbol can be used to leave the types of parameters implicit, and we could define `cons` as follows:

 ~~~{.agda}
     cons : ∀ {n} → A → Vec A n → Vec A (suc n)
 ~~~

 Additionally, Agda has records, providing syntactic sugar and namespace management for iterated $\Sigma$ types.
-For example semigroups can be defined as elements of the following record type:
+For example, semigroups can be defined as elements of the following record type:

 ~~~{.agda}
     record Semigroup : Set₁ where